trieded/test-cluster/README.md

 🏆 **Congratulations** if all goes smooth you'll have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

-🧠 Now it's time to pause and go get some coffee ☕ because next is describing how DNS is handled.

 ## 📣 Post installation

 ### 🌐 DNS